jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

-j--
+---
 layout: post
 title: Implicit functors
 ---
-Modular implicits is an experimental feature of OCaml that has yet to be landed on the master branch.
+Modular implicits is an experimental feature of OCaml that has yet to land on the master branch.
 In this and upcomings posts I'm going to give a few examples of what it brings to the table.
 For an introduction to the topic it's best to read [the original